zzxzzk115/VSoftRenderer/README.md

     - Use OpenGL-like APIs:
       ```c++
-      // ... load mesh & texture from disk
+      // ... load meshes & textures from disk

       glViewPort(0, 0, 800, 800);